61-Year-Old Don Byers Recruited to Join Bellevue University Golf Team

 According to Sobel, Byers' recruitment began during the Champions Run last fall, when he was paired with Bellevue head coach Rob Brown.
 Byers was playing a few strokes below par, and Brown joked, "Man, I wish you had some eligibility left."

 The men laughed, but a few holes later Byers revealed he did have eligibility left.
-Byers had attended the University of Nebraska-Omaha over 40 years ago on a baseball scholarship, but he left school after an arm injury ended his baseball career.
+He had attended the University of Nebraska-Omaha over 40 years ago on a baseball scholarship, but he left school after an arm injury ended his career.
 Brown remained in touch in the coming weeks.

 "He kept bugging me," Byers told Sobel.
 "As I later found out, he was recruiting me."